Mayvis/mayvis-blog/content/blog/react-intermediate-part/index.md

 ### Unit Test

-Microsoft engineer engineer Brian Holt said: I think 100% test coverage is a fable fairy tale that's not worth chasing because a lot of times you write garbage tests.
+Microsoft engineer Brian Holt said: I think 100% test coverage is a fable fairy tale that's not worth chasing because a lot of times you write garbage tests.
 Just to make sure you cover that one last line, right?
 And I don't believe in that garbage one last test, right?
 I will not write that one last test.

 Below is the simple react jest test.